Xin-20/e6691-2023spring-project-person_removal/README.md

 # Person Removal
 ## E6691 Spring 2023

-Visiting tourist attracrtions with a lot of people in your viewfinder?
+Visiting tourist attractions with a lot of people in your viewfinder?
 Our "person removal" pipeline is here to help!

 ![My Image](demo_original.jpg)
 ![My Image](demo_removed.jpg)